artscorestudio/APYDataGridBundle/Resources/doc/export/create_export.md

 }
 ```

-Voil�, you can export your grid in a csv file.
+Voilà, you can export your grid in a csv file.

-7. **Additional parameters**
+### 7. Additional parameters

 In French - for instance - Microsoft Excel accepts only CSV with the delimiter semi-colon `;`.
 You can add an additional parameter to resolve this difference.